 1. Chill out.

 Cryotherapy, a fancy name for applying cold to injuries, helps reduce inflammation.
 Inflammation is the main source of pain the first few days after an injury.
 The faster you can apply cold to a pulled back muscle, the faster you may start to ease pain, control swelling, and start healing.
-Apply a cold pack for 15–20 minutes as soon as the injury occurs.5 Just so you know, Game Ready is active cryotherapy; its rapidly circulating ice water cools to effectively reduce edema (swelling), muscle spasms, and pain.6
+Apply a cold pack for 15–20 minutes as soon as the injury occurs.5 Just so you know: Game Ready wraps allow for the coldest skin surface temperature for up to 30 minutes post-treatment, compared to other devices tested.6

 2. Press the issue.

 Using compression bandages or using an active compression system may reduce swelling and edema so the damaged tissues can repair themselves more quickly.
-Game Ready gently squeezes and releases, mimicking natural muscle contractions to remove swelling and stimulate blood flow.7
+Game Ready products are designed to incorporate intermittent pneumatic compression to mimic natural muscle contractions that stimulate the flow of oxygenated blood to reduce edema, as shown in clinical results.7

 3. Slow your roll.